 Between the parties, schnitzel, and beer I had to find some time to be a tourist and explore Berlin.
 This photo was taken in an underground tunnel in the city.

-There are way too many memories in Greece to pick a top one.
+There are way too many memories in Greece to pick a top one while traveling the world.
 It is one of those countries I want to retire in, so every time I get the chance to travel to Greece I jump at the opportunity.
 This was taken jumping off our yacht for the week while sailing the Med.

 Hong Kong is an Asian foodies paradise.
 I spent most my days walking the streets eating and drinking everything in sight.